atanumallik1/SpringSecMaster/Documentation/SSChapter13.md

 The answer depends on the type of Token .

     * For Opaque Token :
-        *   Simplest approach is that the Resource Server calls the _AuthorizationServer_ to check the Aceess token . the URL for token validation is _/oauth/check_token?token=_
+        *   Simplest approach is that the Resource Server calls the _AuthorizationServer_ to check the Access token . the URL for token validation is _/oauth/check_token?token=<token>_
-        *   User a blackboarding approach : use commn DB bewteen the Resource Server and the Autheorization server
+        *   Using a blackboarding approach : use common DB between the Resource Server and the Authorization server ( however a shared DB might be a anti pattern )
-        * Bth Resource Server and Auth Server are same application [ not a real life scenario ]
+        * Both Resource Server and Auth Server are same application [ not a real life scenario ; only for theoritical exercise]

     * For JWT Token

 ## What we do in this demo